This webpage covers my academic research as a political scientinst.

-I am a political scientist trained at the University of Zurich and the University of Geneva.
+I studied at the University of Zurich and the University of Geneva.
 My research focuses on political behavior in elections and direct democratic votes, comparative politics and quantitative methods.
-In 2017, I defended my doctoral thesis “No substitute for Competence.
-On the Origins and Consequences of Individual-Level Issue Ownership”.
+In 2017, I defended my doctoral thesis.
 The thesis investigates how perceptions of party competence emerge and shape the voting decision.
-The doctoral thesis has won the award from the Geneva School of Social Sciences at the University of Geneva for the best PhD of 2017.
+I have won the award from the Geneva School of Social Sciences at the University of Geneva for the best PhD of 2017.
 In 2019, I received the price of the Swiss Political Science Association for the best dissertation (years 2017 and 2018).
-I am a recipient of the grant “Politikstipendium / Bourse politique“.
-Within the context of this grant, I am currently working for the secretariat of the Social Security and Health Committees at the Swiss parliament.
+My book “No substitute for Competence.
+On the Origins and Consequences of Individual-Level Issue Ownership” is published at Rowman & Littlefield International / ECPR Press (more information here).